Skip to content

 .dataway

-The dataway attribute is the DataWay operation object corresponding to the current Guance.
-Its usage is the same as directly creating a DataWay Connector operation object.
+The dataway attribute is the DataWay operation object corresponding to the current Guance workspace.
+Its usage is the same as directly creating a DataWay connector operation object.

 Example